-The first glimpse of the Easter Bunny as we know it today was first mentioned in Germany in around in the 1500’s.
-In fact it is a part of German tradition.
-The legend says that a poor woman from Germany used to decorate coloured eggs for her childred to find in the garden.
+The first glimpse of the Easter Bunny as we know it today was first mentioned in Germany around the 1500s.
+In fact, it is a part of German tradition.
+The legend says that a poor woman from Germany used to decorate coloured eggs for her children to find in the garden.
 When the eggs were found, a large hare (rabbit) was seen hopping away.
 The children thought that it was the hare (rabbit) that left these eggs.
 This legend is thought to be the origin of the Easter Bunny.
-The concept of the Easter Bunny was then introduced into American folklore by German settlers during the 1700’s who arrived in Pennsylvania.
-The concept evolved, spread and expanded into what we know today.
+The concept of the Easter Bunny was then introduced into American folklore by German settlers during the 1700s who arrived in Pennsylvania.
+The concept evolved, spread, and expanded into what we know today.

 Osterhase as you have probably guessed it means Easter Hare in German.
 In folklore, the Osterhase was almost seen a little bit like Santa Clause.
 He was the judge of the children and would decide if they had been good or bad.
 If they were good, he would bring them coloured eggs and sometimes toys.
 If they were bad, they would get nothing.
 The children would leave carrots in the garden to try and entice the hare which could be why people now leave coloured eggs in their gardens.
 The symbol of the hare or rabbit itself represents rebirth and transformation as they are well known for fertility and breeding so it is no surprise that it has been linked with a Christian holiday representing the same concept.